worldbank/gld/Support/B - Country Survey Details/ARM/Classifications_of_Industry_and_Occupation.md

 | T | T-Activities of HH as employers | Other | Other |
 | U | U-Activities of extraterritorial organizations and bodies | Other | Other |

-The "Major Group Letter" column is the only infomation contained in the original industry variables; "Industry Name" is from ISIC Rev.4 to match the letters in the raw datasets; "10-Group Categorization" shows how we mapped the letters in the raw datasets to our GLD variable `industrycat10` whereas "4-Group Categorization" shows mapping from 10-group to a broader level categorization.
+The "Major Group Letter" column is the only information contained in the original industry variables; "Industry Name" is from ISIC Rev.4 to match the letters in the raw datasets; "10-Group Categorization" shows how we mapped the letters in the raw datasets to our GLD variable `industrycat10` whereas "4-Group Categorization" shows mapping from 10-group to a broader level categorization.

 **Occupation**